SichangHe/igem-2022-dku-backup/src/description.md

 ![E_design](https://static.igem.wiki/teams/4161/wiki/e-design.png)

-*E. coli* Nissle 1917, as a probiotic first isolated from the GI tract of healthy soldiers in WWI, has been proven to impose positive impacts on the human GI tract by supression and inhibition of GI tract pathogens.
+*E. coli* Nissle 1917 [^Gelfat2021][^Gelfat2021,2], as a probiotic first isolated from the GI tract of healthy soldiers in WWI, has been proven to impose positive impacts on the human GI tract by supression and inhibition of GI tract pathogens.
 The current trend in developing Nissle for therapeutics is based on the fact that *E. coli* is one of the most developed model organisms for scientific research.
 It has a small genome, stability of expression, and is easy to culture.

 The detailed design of the *E. coli* surface display system is as follows.
 Through literature review, We have targeted two different display systems.
-One is based on *E. coli* curli operon.
+One is based on *E. coli* curli operon [^Gelfat2021].
 The curli fiber is a component of biofilm.
-The PATCH system developed form previous studies have been effective in displaying protiens of interest.
+The PATCH system [^Gupta2010] developed form previous studies have been effective in displaying protiens of interest.
 Furthermore, the large capacity of the curli fiber presents multivalency, making it possible to display multiple proteins at arbitrarily close distance to bind simultaneously for the drug effective to take place.
 The plasmid design referenced the pM1s3ATScsg-Etag plasmid on Addgene (Plasmid #137946) from Neel Joshi Lab with the optimized synthetic curli operon.
 The other option is based on intimin.